Travel Back in Time in Historic York, England with Kids

 Jorvik Viking Centre

-Almost 2,000 years ago, way back in 866, the Vikings conquered York; a very long time after that, in 1972, archeologists unearthed one of the most significant Viking finds ever discovered.
+Almost 2,000 years ago, way back in 866, the Vikings conquered York; a very long time after that, in 1972, archaeologists unearthed one of the most significant Viking finds ever discovered.
 Forty thousand artifacts were dug up from the Coppergate site, a street in the center of York.
 From all of this, the experts were able to discover the construction and layout of Viking homes, how the people of Jorvik made a living, what they ate and how they entertained themselves.

 Instead of being displayed behind glass cases, these items have been brought to life in a living history centre in Coppergate itself.
 The Jorvik Viking Centre opened in 1984, but following a flood in 2015, it was shut for a year.
-It reopened in Easter 2017 after a major redevelopment utilising the latest technology.
+It reopened in 2017 after a major redevelopment utilising the latest technology.
 Now, you step into a little cart and are taken on a ride back in time through a Viking village, complete with smells and incredibly realistic Viking robots designed using the skeletons of Vikings found on the site.
 Once you’re through the ride, costumed history makers are there to answer questions and let you see and touch Viking finds so old they make the mind boggle.

 Clifford’s Tower

 The tower has a grim past: It was the scene of one of the worst Jewish massacres of the Middle Ages.
-In 1190, a furious mob trapped York’s entire Jewish community within it and many Jews decided to take their own lives, rather than be murdered or forcibly baptised by the attackers.
+In 1190, a furious mob trapped York’s entire Jewish community within it, and many Jews decided to take their own lives rather than be murdered or forcibly baptised by the attackers.

 York Castle Museum